Therapy in children and adolescents

 The functional orthodontic devices lying loosely in the mouth, in contrast to braces in the individual jaw, simultaneously influence the upper and lower jaws and are thus preferably used for the therapy of malposition of the jaws to one another.
 This type of braces works without exerting force.
 The orthodontic braces are designed to functionally stimulate the soft and hard tissues of the masticatory system so that muscular functional patterns change and the patients’ jaws react with growth and adaptation in the desired direction.

-Invisalign - the almost invisible braces for teenagers and adults
+Invisalign - invisible braces for teenagers

 The Invisalign therapy uses thin, transparent plastic bars, so-called aligners, which move the teeth biologically and gently into the desired position step by step.
 With a specially developed software, the treatment goal is visualized on a virtual model before starting therapy.